moggieuk/ERCF-Springy/README.md

 Thank you!

 ## "Springy" Internals
 This cross section reveals how Spring works.
 The servo (both MG90S and Savox SH255mg are supported) pivots and provides about 2-3mm of movement.
-The updated servo arm design aligns with the new universion top hat and ensures constant grip with varying distances and servo arm wear.
+The updated servo arm design aligns with the new universal top hat and ensures constant grip with varying distances and servo arm wear.

 <img src="doc/Crosssection.png" width="400" alt="ERCF Springy Cross Section">